ltiseni94/DiffWheel_Robot_Control/README.md

 			$ roslaunch state_machine full_rtabmap.launch

-		It will start the previous setup, rtabmap and, if *use_robot_local* is set true, robot localization
+		It will start the previous setup, rtabmap, navigation and, if *use_robot_local* is set true, robot localization